 Nathan Page was born in Kingston, Ontario, where he began writing and acting at an early age.
 He moved to Toronto in 2010 and now, in addition to writing The Montague Twins, he is a therapist for children who have autism.

 Casey Griffin is a graduate student pursuing her Ph.D. in developmental and stem-cell biology at the University of Southern California in Los Angeles.
 She's been a fan of Orphan Black and an avid member of the Clone Club since 2011.
 When she isn't loudly fangirling over the show and being an all-around sci-fi and comic book nerd, she can be found working in the lab.
-Casey's The Science of Orphan Black: The Official Companion, co-written with Nina Nesseth, will be published by ECW Press in August 2017.
+Casey's debut, The Science of Orphan Black: The Official Companion, co-written with Nina Nesseth, was published by ECW Press in August 2017.

 Unable to face a day job or growing up, Mya Smith took to writing books.
 She has an incorrigible affection for bloody fairy tales, climbing up inadvisable objects, & breathing fire.
 One day, she hopes to walk away from an explosion, preferably with sunglasses on.
 Mya is a bicoastal entity living in Portland, Oregon, and is working on a way to split herself into three identical beings with the ability to mindmeld from many states away.
 It’s a process.